shuozhixu/HEAM_2025/README.md

 Calculate the LSR of both edge and screw dislocations at 0 K. The atomsk scripts that are used to build the atomistic structures and the LAMMPS input files for the LSR calculations can be found in the `lsr/` directory in this GitHub repository.

 Note: two methods are independently used to build the edge dislocation, hence `build_edge1.sh` and `build_edge2.sh`.
 They correspond to the "superimposing two crystals" method and the "remove a half-plane below the glide plane" method on [this page](https://atomsk.univ-lille.fr/tutorial_Al_edge.php), respectively.
 It is found that the two methods lead to the same dislocation structure after energy minimization in Ni, but not in the MPEA.
-The paper in the referecen list in this GitHub repository explains why the second method is preferred.
+The paper in the reference list in this GitHub repository explains why the second method is preferred.

 Calculations follow [a previous GitHub repository](https://github.com/shuozhixu/FLAM2020-LSR) and [its associated paper](http://dx.doi.org/10.1016/j.ijplas.2021.103157).
 20 LSR are calculated for an edge and a screw dislocation, respectively, due to the randomness in atomic distribution.